polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ## Compile a Node

-The [Polkadot-SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} provides a ready-to-use development environment for building using the [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank}.
+The [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} provides a ready-to-use development environment for building using the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk){target=\_blank}.
 Follow these steps to compile the node:

 1. Clone the node template repository:
     ```bash